NUAWEB/heritrix-pt/README.md

 * sslTrustLevel- The SSL certificate trust level.
 The range is from the default open (trust all certs including expired, selfsigned, and those for which we do not have a CA) through loose (trust all valid certificates including selfsigned), normal (all valid certificates not including selfsigned) and strict (Cert is valid and DN must match servername).

-* acceptHeaders - Accept Headers to include in each request.
-Each must be the complete header, e.g., Accept-Language: en.
+* acceptHeaders - Accept Headers para incluir em cada solicitação.
+Cada um deve ser o cabeçalho completo, por exemplo, Accept-Language: en.

-* httpBindAddress- Local IP address or hostname to use when making connections (binding sockets).
-When not specified, uses default local address(es).
+* httpBindAddress- Endereço IP local ou nome do host a ser usado ao fazer conexões (binding sockets).
+Quando não especificado, usa endereços locais padrão.

 * httpProxyHost - O endereço IP do host proxy.